Substance Abuse Certificate Program

 Times: Registration 8:30 am; workshops run 9 am-4 pm each day

-Fee: $140 each class.
-The fee includes instruction, materials, breaks, CEUs and a non-refundable administrative fee of $20.
+Fee: $840 for the certificate. $140 each class.
+The fee includes instruction, materials, breaks, CEUs, and a non-refundable administrative fee of $20.

 Cancellation policy: If you are unable to attend or arrange for a substitute, you may obtain a refund minus the $20 administrative fee by contacting our registration department at least 3 business days prior to the program.
 If you cancel 3 business days or less before the program, or do not attend, you are responsible for the entire fee.
 To cancel or arrange for a substitute, please call 800-725-9692.